rob-murray/slowwly/README.md

 ### Development / Deployment

 This application is available as a ~~latest cool thing~~ Docker image at [robmurray/slowwly-web](https://hub.docker.com/r/robmurray/slowwly-web/).

+> Checkout the `docker` branch

 Run it yourself with:

 ```bash
 docker pull robmurray/slowwly-web